 Fine particles that come specifically from diesel exhaust is our greatest concern as they carry the most health risks, but we can’t directly measure them and there is no EPA standard for them.
 Although not a perfect measurement, we use a “black carbon” monitor to estimate our impacts from diesel pollution.
 Diesel exhaust represents over 70% of the potential cancer risk from air pollution in the Puget Sound area.
 Most of the diesel exhaust in the Puget Sound region comes from four transportation sectors: maritime, off-road equipment, on-road vehicles, and rail.

 The graph below shows a reducing trend for black carbon since 2002.
 The levels have remained low in summer and higher in the winter when the air is typically more stagnant.
 The levels were highest during the wildfire smoke and wood smoke impacted days in the winter months.

 Unlike fine particles and black carbon, ozone (smog) is created on hot summer days by chemical reactions with different types of air pollution from vehicles, industry, paints, solvents, and gasoline fumes.

-In 2021, we had record breaking heat, and high ozone levels that were unhealthy on four days.
-The graph shows that the ozone levels have been well within the EPA standard for the past few years.
-The EPA standard is based on three years of data, and with 2021 included, ozone levels remained below the standard for most sites except Enumclaw which is at the standard value.
+In 2022, we had record breaking heat, and high ozone levels that were unhealthy on six days in July.
+The graph shows that the ozone levels have been within the EPA standard for the past few years.
+The EPA standard is based on three years of data, and with 2022 included, ozone levels remained below the standard for most sites except Enumclaw which is at the standard value.

 National and local air pollution reduction programs